 The Compounding Nature of Time in the Modern Economy

-Modern economies are defined by compounding systems:
+Modern economies are defined by compounding systems, such as:

 - Skills compound